ChatGPT Recommended on ChatGPT for ACM LaTex Formatting

 ACM uses a single bibliography style: ACM-Reference-Format.bst.
 We configure your .bib file for this style, ensure every entry has the correct type and required fields, and verify that \citet and \citep produce the right output for your format option.

-Figures & Tables to ACM Spec
+Figures and Tables to ACM Spec

 Figures in float environments with ACM-compliant captions (caption below figures, above tables - the acmart class enforces this).
 All images in PDF or EPS format.
 Alt text for accessibility (ACM now requires this for TAPS validation).